The principal claim to fame of the HAL/S computer language is

 Compilation successful.
 Results in "HALSFC Wed Aug 21 07:14:36 AM CDT 2024.results".

-and our directory now contains both the HELLO.hal we started
+contains both the HELLO.hal we started with, but also a

-with, but also a subdirectory called "HALSFC Wed Aug 21 07:14:36
+subdirectory called "HALSFC Wed Aug 21 07:14:36 AM CDT

-AM CDT 2024.results", which contains a lot of
+2024.results", which contains a lot of files.

-results-directory is created.
-Since they're all named
+created.
+Since they're all named *.results, though, they're

-*.results, though, they're easy to find later and delete, and we
+easy to find later and delete, and we don't have to have our

-don't have to have our working directory cluttered up with
+working directory cluttered up with innumerable files, of which

-innumerable files, of which only a small subset are likely to be
+only a small subset are likely to be of interest.
+I'll cover

 HAL/S REL32V0 T I T A N S Y S T E M S C O R P .
 AUGUST 8, 2024 12:51:35.21 PAGE 1